zachgirazian/mars_solar_wind/README.md

 # A Search for Peculiar Plasma in the Atmosphere of Mars

+At Mars, the solar wind - a continous flow of charged particles moving outward from the Sun - is usually deflected around the planet.
+In this project, I analyzed plasma data from NASA's MAVEN spacecraft to find outlier events that show unusual times when, instead of being deflected, the solar wind rams directly into Mars.

-Figure shows measurements of charged particles in the atmosphere of Mars.
+The Figure below shows measurements of charged particles in the atmosphere of Mars.
 They were made by NASA's MAVEN spacecraft as it flew through the outermost regions of Mars' atmosphere.